Crimson Portrait

 An embodied journey of making.
 Colour, movement and place.

-Crimson Portrait brings together colour, dance, industry and place in a personal way, as Joshua embodies a maker's journey of creating and innovating.
+Crimson Portrait brings together colour, dance, industry and place in a personal way as Joshua Vendetta Nash embodies a maker's journey of creating and innovating.

 Colour Your City’s Founder Cath Carver is the Director/Producer, with the industrial sublime specialist Ben Parker as Director of Photography and Editor.